ai-summer-of-code/aisoc-sequel-tracks/README.md

 - Training, Serving, Scaling and Debugging LLMs
 - AI Systems in Production (Models, RAGs, Agents)

 These tracks will run on separate timelines and can be taken independently.
-However, they do have strict prerequisites as outlined in their respective sections.
+However, they do have strict prerequisites as outlined in their respective sections below.
 Intending participants must ensure they meet these requirements.

 **These tracks are not for beginners to AI, ML or LLMs!**